Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Note: Relationship with Slash Commands

 Claude Code originally had /command: slash commands.
-It was a mechanism to write instructions in Markdown in .claude/commands/<name>.md.
+These were a mechanism to write instructions in Markdown in .claude/commands/<name>.md.

-Slash commands are actually skills now (they've evolved into that).
+Slash commands are actually skills now (they evolved into this).

 sc-2026-02-26_12-5295